Above the Asterisks: Updates, maybe journal of sort.

-I am still off the market for aught but friends and previous lovers.
+I am still off the market for ought but friends and previous lovers.
 Life's gotten too complicated for me to feel free to start something new.

 * * * * * *

 Photo Crap: Someone recently commented that my photo looks young.
 I am lazy and don't update what I look like.
 They look at that flattering picture that's nine years old.
 I don't bother to update because I have little interest in what I look like.
 Yeah, I still look young for my age and get pimples and wrinkles together.
 My face doesn't look much different.
 Smile lines.
 Gravity lines.
 No crowfoot wrinkles so far.
+Update: crow's feet have set in.
 Crepe-y neck and double chin.
 No intentional tan.
 I've not bleached myself blonde in over a year.
 So I'm streaky mouse brown/grey.
 Or chestnut/silver.
 My white hairs are very white.
 At least it's shiny.
 It's thinning. and getting curly.
 I don't regularly do more than lipstick.
 I think it's an over 40 thing.
-After 40, insecurity causes me to wear lipstick, until I get into what I'm doing and forget about what I look like.
-Cripes.
-I put on lipstick to go dumpster diving. my head looks like me.
+After 40, insecurity causes me to wear lipstick.

 The body is another matter.
 My fat has migrated wildly in distribution, and I don't approve.
 Is there an option to estrogen therapy?
 Would it put it back where it used to be when I had those awful menses?
 Good thing I don't care what I look like as much as I care who I am.